What is the Best Sander for Deck Refinishing? (2023)

 The right sander for the toughest sanding tasks should have a powerful motor like Metabo HPT SB8V2.
 Besides running with a power rating of 9-amp 1020-watt, you can match any application with its variable speed dial.

-It’s designed with a clear cover in the front, so everything will be clearly visible to the users as the unit continues sanding the surface.
+It’s designed with a clear cover in the front, so everything will be clearly visible to you as the unit continues sanding the surface.
 And thanks to its flush surface construction, you can complete sanding tasks as fast as possible without compromising the deck’s smoothness.

 Sanders for Deck Refinishing Buyer’s Guide